neuviemeporte/mzretools/README.md

 ![process diagram](diagrams/process-stable.svg)

+A detailed write-up in the form of a blog post of how I use these in my own project can be found [here](https://neuviemeporte.github.io/f15-se2/2024/05/25/sausage.html).

 The project contains a unit test suite written with GTest that runs by default on every build.
 The build system is CMake.

 Patches and improvement suggestions are welcome.
 I hope this can be of use to somebody.